Vaengir-Projects/perfer/README.md

 # perfer
-Small tool to measure performance and execution time
+Small tool to measure performance and execution time on linux